ds2-lab/LambdaFS/aws-setup/setup_tldr.md

 ## Step 6: OpenWhisk

-If you have not done so already, create the $\lambda$FS "primary" client and experimental driver virtual machine using the `create_aws_infrastructure.py` script.
+If you have not done so already, create the λFS "primary" client and experimental driver virtual machine using the `create_aws_infrastructure.py` script.
 Connect to the machine via SSH.

 Navigate to the `/home/ubuntu/repos/openwhisk-deploy-kube` directory.